timcharper/homebridge-vivint/README.md

 ## Credits

- * @daymondm - https://github.com/daymondm/homebridge-vivint - The original creator of the homebridge-vivint plugin
+ * @timcharper - https://github.com/timcharper/homebridge-vivint - The original creator of the homebridge-vivint plugin
  * @dgreif - https://github.com/dgreif/ring - The base for vivint-homebridge custom UI for entering login and MFA codes.